awpadilha/awpadilha/README.md

 Certified Tech Developer Student by Digital House

-Pursuing a full-stack developer career with a focus on front-end and testing
+Following a full-stack developer career with a focus on front-end and testing

 Thanks for reading!